csgroup-oss/nanobench-tools/README.md

 }
 ```

+Configuration options are available through the `NANOBENCH_VIOLIN_OPTIONS` macro.

 ### Range iterable random sequence

 `rng.hpp` defines `RNG` class which can be seen as a simplified (and specialized) version of